aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 1. On the CloudFormation console, select your stack.
 2. Go to the "Events" tab to monitor the creation progress.
 3. Once the status changes to "CREATE_COMPLETE", your EVS environment is ready.
+In case of any failure, examine the root cause of failure, make correction and try again.

 ## View Console Outputs